 What is Alcoholism?

-Alcohol use disorder (AUD) is a medical condition which is present when the individual drinking habits cause distress or harm.
-Alcohol addiction can range from mild to severe based on many factors.
-These can include drinking excessively, to not being able to cut down and everything in between.
+Alcohol use disorder (AUD) is a medical condition present when individual drinking habits cause distress or harm.
+Alcohol addiction can range from mild to severe, based on many factors.
+These can include drinking excessively, not being able to cut down, and everything in between.

 When people that suffer from alcoholism try to cut down, they often feel withdrawal symptoms.

 If you have any of these symptoms, you should discuss your drinking habits with a knowledgeable physician.
 One that can guide you safely towards an alcohol treatment center that will work for you.
 The more symptoms you feel, the more urgent is the need for professional help.
 A doctor can perform a comprehensive assessment of your medical history and withdrawal symptoms to guide you properly.
 If you are not sure you are suffering from alcoholism and would like an online evaluation of your condition, go to RethinkingDrinking.niaaa.nih.gov.
 Although seeking a private consultation with a doctor is also the best treatment option, you can also start an online assessment.